awsdocs/aws-control-tower-guide/doc_source/known-issues-decommissioning.md

     `- AWSControlTowerStackSetRolePolicy`
 + You may wish to delete or update the existing AWS SSO configuration for AWS Control Tower before you up a landing zone again, but it is not required that you delete it\.
 + You may wish to remove the VPC created by AWS Control Tower\.
 + Setup fails if the email addresses specified for the logging or audit accounts are associated with an existing AWS account\.
-You must close the AWS accounts, or use different email addresses to set up a landing zone again\.
+You may close the AWS accounts, or use different email addresses to set up a landing zone again\.
+Alternatively, you may re\-use these existing shared accounts, with the feature that allows you to bring your own logging and audit accounts\.
+For more information, see [Considerations for bringing existing security or logging accounts](accounts.md#considerations-for-existing-shared-accounts)\.
-+ Setup fails if S3 buckets with the following reserved names already exist in the logging account:
++ Setup fails if Amazon S3 buckets with the following reserved names already exist in the logging account:
   + `aws-controltower-logs-{accountId}-{region}` \(used for the logging bucket\)\.
   + `aws-controltower-s3-access-logs-{accountId}-{region}` \(used for the logging access bucket\)\.